What is nephroscopy?

-Nephroscopy is especially useful in helping to remove small kidney stones.
+Nephroscopy is especially useful in removing small kidney stones.
 In this procedure (called percutaneous nephrolithotomy or PCNL), a small cut is made in the skin.
-A nephroscope is used to remove stones up to about 1 cm.
-Nephroscopy is also used to remove stone fragments and small tumors.
+A nephroscope is used to remove stones measuring one-third of an inch (1 cm) or larger.

 Where is nephroscopy performed?

 On its own, as a diagnostic or follow-up procedure, nephroscopy can be done on an outpatient basis.
-If it is performed along with PCNL, it is done in a hospital.
-Patients who undergo PCNL will receive general anesthesia and require a three- to four- day hospital stay.
+If it’s performed along with PCNL, it’s done in a hospital.
+If you undergo PCNL, you’ll receive general anesthesia and recover in the hospital for one day.

 What are the risks and benefits of nephroscopy?